mreineck/ducc/README.md

 ### Building only the C++ part

-If you want to use ducc's algorithms in a C++ code, there is a CMakeLists.txt file to help you integrate the library into your project.
+If you want to use ducc's algorithms in a C++ code, there is  template file CMakeLists-C++.txt in the repository to help you integrate the library into your project; this will probably be revised and improved soon.

 Please use the C++ interface only as an internal dependency of your projects and do not install the ducc0 C++ library system-wide, since its interface is not guaranteed to be stable and in fact expected to change significantly in the future.

 <!---
 Installing multiple major versions simultaneously